statengeneraal/laws-markdown/verdrag/vienna/convention/of/the/law/of/treaties/BWBV0003441/README.md

 (b) preparing certified copies of the original text and preparing any further text of the treaty in such additional languages as may be required by the treaty and transmitting them to the parties and to the States entitled to become parties to the treaty;

-(c) receiving any signatures to the treaty and receiving and keeping custody of any instruments, notifications and commuations relating to it;
+(c) receiving any signatures to the treaty and receiving and keeping custody of any instruments, notifications and communications relating to it;

 (d) examining whether the signature or any instrument, notification or communication relating to the treaty is in due and proper form and, if need be, bringing the matter to the attention of the State in question;